Wage Disputes/Class Actions:

 Recovered over $5 million, under ERISA, for thousands of employees who had their employer 401(k) plan invested in an investment that failed.
 (Northern District of Illinois; Chicago)

-In the first 7 months of 2018, we entered into settlements for over $2 million in several wage and collective cases, including tower technicians not paid for drive time/overtime, hourly workers not paid overtime for attendance bonuses and other incentive pay, for restaurant workers who allegedly had deductions from their pay for uniforms and meals, and other alleged wage violations, employees paid straight time for all hours worked, and for workers classified as exempt.
+In the first 7 months of 2018, we entered into settlements for over $2 million in several cases, including tower technicians not paid for drive time/overtime, hourly workers not paid overtime for attendance bonuses and other incentive pay, for restaurant workers who allegedly had deductions from their pay for uniforms and meals, and other alleged wage violations, employees paid straight time for all hours worked, for workers classified as exempt, and other disputes.

-Represented a marketing company against a putative class and collective action alleging violations of the FLSA and the Illinois Minimum Wage Law for allegedly failing to pay overtime wages.
+Represented an Illinois-based marketing company against a putative class and collective action alleging violations of the FLSA and the Illinois Minimum Wage Law for allegedly failing to pay overtime wages.
 We were able to obtain a favorable settlement within months of the case being filed.
 (Judge Castillo, Chicago, Illinois)

-Obtained a $333,000 settlement for cell tower services that challenged the practice of not factoring in all drive time for overtime purposes.
+In 2018, obtained a $333,000 settlement for cell tower services that challenged the practice of not factoring in all drive time for overtime purposes for class of Illinois workers.
 The case was closely watched as it wrestled with an important issue of whether driving constituted hours worked under the FLSA.
 To read more click here or here or here.
 Our clients alleged that they were not properly paid for their drive time, i.e., the time driving to remote tower locations.

-Obtained a $550,000 settlement against WeatherTech for overtime claims.
+In 2018, obtained a $550,000 settlement against WeatherTech for overtime claims of its Illinois workers.
 To read more, click here.

 In Cook County, Illinois we brought claims under the Illinois Wage Payment and Collection Act against a clothing store retailer who allegedly deducted money from paychecks without consent.
 The case was successfully settled on a class-wide basis.